 The Happening, aside from the whole "plants are pissed at us" thing, has a very subtle passing reference to the trope.
 Right after the unfortunate scene with the lawnmover, the protagonists run past a billboard advertising homes.
 Set on top of the billboard is a smaller line: "You deserve this!"

 Agent Smith in The Matrix gives "The Reason You Suck" Speech to Morpheus in which he claims that humans are more similar to viruses than mammals, because they exploit the world and drain it of all possible resources rather than instinctively seek out a natural equilibrium with their environment.

 Except that invasive species are usually introduced into a separate ecosystem by the actions (either consciously or by accident) of humans, while a migration to an entirely new habitat in amounts that are relevant are usually very difficult for a species in the wild.
 Besides, population dynamics take care of the rest (too many carnivores who nearly extinguish their prey species?
 Mass extinctions for the carnivores who have nothing to eat, followed by a regeneration of the prey species' numbers, rinse and repeat).
-There is obviously no instinctive harmony drive in animals, so that part is bullshit, but due to the self-regulating nature of ecosystems, there is an overall balance - which humans tend to fuck up.
+There is obviously no instinctive harmony drive in animals but due to the self-regulating nature of ecosystems, there is an overall balance - which humans tend to fuck up.
 So, while Agent Smith's reasoning is scientifically wrong, the point somewhat stands.

 Later, ironically enough, Agent Smith becomes a computer virus in all but name.